compressa-net/compressa/README.md

 # Compressa.NET
-Books, podcasts summarized for busy people
+## Books, podcasts summarized for busy people

+Compressa.NET application was built in a way that it can be deployed to Windows, Linux, Mac, Android and iOS.

 ![image](https://user-images.githubusercontent.com/910321/206875910-52a29f87-0eb1-4588-b906-c19809a84f47.png)